Skip to content

-You’ve just bought your dream home in Greece, and you’re getting ready to move in.
-There are a few necessary steps before you spend your first Greek summer in your holiday home.
+You have just bought your home in Greece and are getting ready to move in.
+There are a few steps to take before you spend your first Greek summer there.
+This article covers utility connections, taxes, home insurance, maintenance costs, and a few tips for getting to know the locals.

 Utilities

-One of the first things to do when settling into your new home in Greece is to change the utilities to your name.
-In this section, we’ll cover electricity and water connections.
+One of the first things to do is to put the utilities in your name.
+This section covers electricity and water.

 Electricity

-– A recent electricity bill from the previous tenant/owner or the service number on the electricity meter
+• A recent electricity bill from the previous tenant or owner, or the service number on the meter

-*In some cases, a certificate from a licensed Electrical Installer with an electric plan of the property will need to be supplied, but only if the previous one was submitted to the DEI more than 14 years ago.
+In some cases, you will need a certificate from a licensed electrical installer with an electrical plan of the property, but only if the previous one was submitted to DEI more than 14 years ago.

 Water

-The water supply in Greece is managed through local providers, of which the two largest are EYDAP (ΕΥΔΑΠ) for Athens and EYATH (ΕΥΑΘ) for Thessaloniki.
-Each local office may require different documents to put your name on the water bill apart from those listed below.
-You will sometimes need to visit the local water company in person or send an authorized individual, as we mentioned above in the electricity section.
+Water is managed by local providers.
+The two largest are EYDAP (ΕΥΔΑΠ) for Athens and EYATH (ΕΥΑΘ) for Thessaloniki.
+Each local office may ask for different documents on top of those below.
+You will sometimes need to visit the local water company in person or send an authorised person, as with electricity.

-– The water connection serial number (a bill, for example, with the connection number listed.)
+• The water connection serial number, for example a bill showing the connection number

-You can find the exact address of the closest service point to your home on the most recent water bill, or you can search for it here.
+You can find the address of the nearest service point on your most recent water bill, or on the water company's website.

-When Can Public Utilities be Transferred to the New Owner?
+When Can Utilities Be Transferred to the New Owner?

-Public utilities and the associated bills can be transferred to the new owner’s name as soon as the notary purchase deed is signed.
+Public utilities and their bills can be transferred to the new owner once the notary purchase deed is signed.

 Internet and Telephone

-Similar to your electric bill, internet and telephone supply in Greece are provided by many carriers.
-Some of the most popular are Vodafone and COSMOTE.
-Before making your decision, it is definitely a good idea to do some research in the area, especially for Wi-Fi or fiber-optic coverage.
+As with electricity, internet and telephone are provided by several carriers.
+Two of the most popular are Vodafone and COSMOTE.
+Before you decide, it is worth checking coverage in your area, especially for Wi-Fi or fibre.

 Postal Service

-The Hellenic Post is the state-owned provider of postal services in Greece.
-The day-to-day postal services may differ depending on the area.
-Many small villages or islands, for example, do not have specific addresses (street names and numbers).
-In these cases, mail is delivered at a central point and needs to be picked up there.
-Apart from Hellenic Post, there are various courier services, like ACS or Speedex.
-It is advisable to refer to the previous owner or the construction company for informed advice.
+Hellenic Post is the state-owned postal provider.
+Day-to-day service varies by area.
+Many small villages and islands do not have street names and numbers, so mail is delivered to a central point for collection.
+Besides Hellenic Post, there are couriers such as ACS and Speedex.
+It is worth asking the previous owner or the construction company for local advice.

 Annual Taxes